This post is sponsored by my friends at Mountain Rose Herbs

 Aloe + Lavender + Calendula = skin soothing magical combo

 These three herbal ingredients are some of the absolute best for skin repair and cellular skin health preventatively and acutely and they’re always in my herbal arsenal.
-Aloe has been a topical skin remedy for me for as long as I can remember, and I’ve kept an aloe plant with me every year since my first college dorm room (his name is Spindle, and I’ll feature him in my next blog post because he’s just that awesome).
+Aloe has been a topical skin remedy for me for as long as I can remember, and I’ve kept an aloe plant with me every year since my first college dorm room.
 The inside of aloe vera leaves are filled with a thick, latex-like gel substance that’s produced by the inner parenchymal cells in the center of the leaf.
 When this gel is diluted, it’s referred to as Aloe Vera Gel or sometimes Aloe Juice.
 Aloe is largely comprised of water, along with polysaccharides and glycoproteins – both of which have anti-inflammatory properties.
 The gel also contains lignin, sterols, Vitamin A & E and even B-12 AND salicylic acid – a pain relieving compound also found in white willow.
 With it’s wide array of soothing components, it’s no surprise aloe has been used for wound healing for generations with tremendous success.
 For skin specifically, aloe gel supports the repair of epidermal skin cells and is a lifesaver for sun burnt skin!

 Lavender flowers contain between 1%-3% essential oils, and the compounds differ slightly between species.
 When used topically, lavender has a mild pain relieving (analgesic) effect and is also anti-inflammatory while being energetically cooling to help combat heat related issues (like sunburns!).
 I prefer using Lavender angustifolia essential oil in my skin spray for all of these herbal actions PLUS it smells incredibly good!